Linguistic Dependencies and Statistical Dependence: CPMI-dependency implementation details

 \subsubsection{Symmetrizing matrices}

-PMI is a symmetric function, but the estimated CPMI scores are not guaranteed to be symmetric, since nothing in the models' training explicitly forces their probability estimates to respect the identity $p(x | y)p(y)=p(y | x)p(x)$.
+PMI is a symmetric function, but the estimated CPMI scores are not guaranteed to be symmetric, since nothing in the models' training explicitly forces their conditionaly probability estimates of words given context to respect the identity $p(x | y)p(y)=p(y | x)p(x)$.
 For this reason, we have a choice when assigning a score to a pair of words $v,w$, whether we use the model's estimate of $\CPMI_{M}(v;w)$, which compares the probability of $v$ with conditioner $w$ masked and unmasked, or of $\CPMI_{M}(w;v)$.
-In our implementation of CPMI, we calculate scores in both directions, and use their sum, though experiments using one or the other, or the max led to similar overall results.
+In our implementation of CPMI we calculate scores in both directions, and use their sum (as mentioned in the main text \S\ref{sec:extract-dependency-trees}), though experiments using one or the other (using just the upper or lower triangular of the matrix), or the max (equivalent to extracting a tree from the unsymmetrized matrix) led to very similar overall results.
 Likewise for the Word2Vec PMI estimate, and the POS-CPMI estimates.